 How much is given

-Your doctor will decide how much ADVATE will be given to you, which depends on your need and condition.
-Each individual will receive a different dosage, which in itself may vary between doctor visits.
-The dose you receive will be based on:
+Your doctor will decide how much ADVATE will be given to you depending on your need and condition.
+Each individual will receive a different dosage, which may vary between doctor visits.

-- body weight;
+- your body weight;

 - the amount of antihaemophilic factor (AHF) your body is able to make;

-- how much and how often and which sites (knees, muscles etc) of your body are bleeding;
+- how much and how often and which sites (knees, muscles etc.) of your body are bleeding;

 - whether your body may build up antibodies to this medicine.
 After a while your body may build up these antibodies, leading to a less effective treatment than the usual.